clitetailor/react-epic/docs/CounterExample.md

 Reference:

-- For more information about how to use lift, consider reading: [Lift Operator](LiftBehindTheScene.md)
+- For more information about how to use the lift operator, consider reading: [Lift Operator](LiftOperator.md)
 - For more information about how to declare a function and make a function call in RxJS, consider reading: [Exection Context in RxJS](RxJSExecutionContext.md)

 After this.
 You may wonder, how do we subscribe it from ReactDOM?
 The most easy way is: